 “As you deal with cancer, you can find support in unexpected places,” She said.
 “Lauren’s Run brought me a sense of community.
 The run/walk was impactful, and the day ended with a great picnic that allows kids to forget their treatment for a little while and just be kids.
 Maddox had a ball and we never felt pressured.
 We did the walk at our own pace and when Maddox was ready to leave, we left.”

-We would love for you to join us at Lauren’s Run and the CURE Childhood Cancer Annual Picnic on April 26.
+We would love for you to join us at Lauren’s Run & Picnic on April 26.
 For details and registration information, please click the button below.